cunjian/face_alignment/README.md

 For data augmentation, I use both rotation and bounding box perturbation.
 After data augmentation, there is a total of 30,301 samples and 5,878 samples for training and validation sets, respectively.

 For network, I choose Vanilla CNN as the building block.
 The input size is 40*40 and the landmark positions has been scaled to [0,1].
+For face detection, I use DLIB library.
+Please install caffe and dlib ahead before playing with this model.